Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Applications to deep learning - real data analysis

 \item Semi-supervised-trained model, $\tilde{f}$, that aims to reduce the following variance term: $\mathbb{E}_{x_0} \left(\tilde{f}(x_0)-\overline{Y} \right)^2$, while approximately maintains the interpolation constraint over the labeled data. \end{enumerate}

 The supervised model $\hat{f}$ can be trained by applying the standard gradient descent method on the labeled data, with square loss.
-The semi-supervised model ,$\tilde{f}$, can be trained by solving the following unconstrained optimization problem:
+The semi-supervised model, $\tilde{f}$, can be trained by solving the following unconstrained optimization problem:

 where $w$ represents the model's parameters.
-Training $\tilde{f}$ can be done using a "simple" gradient descent ascent (GDA) method, minimizing $J$ w.r.t. $w$ and maximizing w.r.t. $\lambda$.
+Training $\tilde{f}$ can be done using a \say{simple} gradient descent ascent (GDA) method, minimizing $J$ w.r.t. $w$ and maximizing w.r.t. $\lambda$.
 However, the following issues need to be addressed in order to implement such an algorithm: \begin{itemize} \item Starting point.
 We use the supervised interpolating model $\hat{f}$ as a starting point to train the model $\tilde{f}$.
 This is much more efficient than starting from a random point and converging to such an interpolating solution.

 \item Stopping criterion.
-The suggested GDA method might "over-fit" the unlabeled data $Z$, when applied with a high-capacity model, resulting in poor predictions.
+The suggested GDA method might \say{over-fit} the unlabeled data $Z$, when applied with a high-capacity model, resulting in poor predictions.
 Therefore, we define a minimal value for $\frac{1}{m}\sum_{i=1}^m \left(\tilde{f}(z_i)-\overline{Y}\right)^2$, where the GDA algorithm should be stopped when this value is reached. \end{itemize}

-The methodology suggested for the \textit{ mixed semi-supervised deep interpolation model} is described in the following algorithm. \begin{enumerate} \item Train the desired neural network on the labeled data to achieve near-interpolating model $\hat{f}$. \item Forward-feed the model $\hat{f}$ with the labeled and unlabeled data, \textbf{up to last layer}, and extract a new semi-supervised data set $\mathcal{T}=(X^{\hat{f}},Y,Z^{\hat{f}})$ of high dimension $h>n$, with scaled covariates. \item Based on $\mathcal{T}$, fit the supervised and semi-supervised linear interpolating models ($\hat{w}$ and $\tilde{w}$), and calculate an estimate of $\alpha^*_w$ (denoted by $\hat{\alpha}$), according to formula (\ref{alpha_star_int}), combined with the following estimates of the noise and the signal:
+The methodology suggested for the \textit{ mixed semi-supervised deep interpolation model} is described in the following algorithm. \begin{enumerate} \item Train the desired neural network on the labeled data to achieve near-interpolating model $\hat{f}$. \item Feed forward the model $\hat{f}$ with the labeled and unlabeled data, \textbf{up to last layer}, and extract a new semi-supervised dataset $\mathcal{T}=(X^{\hat{f}},Y,Z^{\hat{f}})$ of high dimension $h>n$, with scaled covariates. \item Based on $\mathcal{T}$, fit the supervised and semi-supervised linear interpolating models ($\hat{\beta}^I$ and $\tilde{\beta}^I$), and calculate an estimate of $\dot{\alpha}_I$ (denoted by $\hat{\alpha}_I$), according to formula (\ref{alpha_star_int}), combined with the following estimates of the noise and the signal: